27 August 2020 – 12 January 2021

-Created as a 'space to sit and read and be', library of exile is an installation by British artist and writer, Edmund de Waal, housing more than 2,000 books in translation, written by exiled authors.
+Created as a 'space to sit and read and be', library of exile was an installation by British artist and writer, Edmund de Waal, housing more than 2,000 books in translation, written by exiled authors.

-Unveiled to great acclaim during the Venice Biennale 2019, this porcelain-covered pavilion is intended as a place of contemplation and dialogue.
-'It is about exile,' says de Waal, 'what it means to have to move to another country, to speak another language.'
+Unveiled to great acclaim during the Venice Biennale 2019, this porcelain-covered pavilion was intended as a place of contemplation and dialogue.
+'It is about exile,' said de Waal, 'what it means to have to move to another country, to speak another language.'

 Almost all of the books are in translation, reflecting the idea of language as a form of migration.
 Each book has an 'ex libris' label so visitors could write their name inside ones that matter to them.
 The collection can still be explored through an online catalogue.

-Alongside the books hangs a quartet of de Waal's own vitrines, psalm, I-IV (2019), holding pieces of porcelain, marble and steel.
-Their arrangements echo the composition of Daniel Bomberg's 16th-century edition of the Talmud – a central text of Judaism – printed in Venice and notable for holding the Hebrew text, Aramaic translation and commentary on a single page.
+Alongside the books hung a quartet of de Waal's own vitrines, psalm, I-IV (2019), holding pieces of porcelain, marble and steel.
+Their arrangements echoed the composition of Daniel Bomberg's 16th-century edition of the Talmud – a central text of Judaism – printed in Venice and notable for holding the Hebrew text, Aramaic translation and commentary on a single page.

-The external walls of the library are painted with liquid porcelain into which de Waal has inscribed the names of the great lost libraries of the world – from Nineveh in sixth-century BC Assyria to those recently lost in Tripoli and Mosul.
-Following its time at the Museum, the books will be donated to the library of the University of Mosul, Iraq, which is currently undergoing reconstruction, with the help of Book Aid International.
+The external walls of the library were painted with liquid porcelain into which de Waal had inscribed the names of the great lost libraries of the world – from Nineveh in sixth-century BC Assyria to those recently lost in Tripoli and Mosul.

-Throughout the exhibition run, you can enjoy a rich programme of virtual events including a series of panel discussions presented in collaboration with English PEN on themes raised by the library of exile.
+Throughout the exhibition run, there was a rich programme of virtual events including a series of panel discussions presented in collaboration with English PEN on themes raised by the library of exile.